-If you are planning to write any utility on both AutoCAD and Revit, then, you would definitely benefit from our write-up.
+If you are planning on writing an utility on both AutoCAD and Revit, then you will definitely benefit from our write up.

 The Revit API is different from the AutoCAD API.
 The entire underlying principles, workflows, and paradigms are completely different.

 Fortunately, at ProtoTech Solutions we have experienced in AutoCAD as well as Revit customization.
 Read along to know more about our experience.